fahimhkhan/csapptemplate1/README.md

 7. Build and run the app in Xcode.
 You'll have to grant permissions for the app to use the device's camera.
 Point the camera at various objects and enjoy seeing how the model detects the objects of interest for your project.

 8. Replace the links in the **MenuViewController** to update the urls to the file upload webpage (line 29) and help webpage (line 39).
+Rebuild the app to apply the changes to your app.
 ![alt text](urls.png?raw=true)